The top shows in the West End that started out in the UK

 Originally performed at the RSC in Stratford-upon-Avon, the stage adaptation of Roald Dahl’s Matilda opened in the West End in 2011.
 Whilst the musical is based on the book and subsequent film adaptation, Matilda Wormwood finds herself in a new predicament in the musical, in a show featuring lyrics by Tim Minchin, a British comedian.
 Still possessing her telekinetic powers, she quickly learns that you have to be a ‘little bit naughty’ in order to get what you want in a show that’s fun-loving and cheeky with plenty of heart.

 Plays by William Shakespeare are performed up and down Britain throughout the year, but the post-modern West End Shakespearean era starts with & Juliet.
 Spinning the love story on its head, Miriam Teak-Lee will star as Juliet in a musical where Juliet travels to Paris after deciding she wouldn’t take her life.
-The musical will receive a world premiere in Manchester before transferring to the Shaftesbury Theatre for its West End run from November 2019.
+Listen to the songs in & Juliet here and get ready for British West End shows to become pop-ified!

 The world premiere of Local Hero will also take place at the Old Vic, following a driven Texan oil executive as he sets out to build an oil refinery in a Scottish seaside village.
 When the locals rise up to stop their homes from being spoiled, who will get their way?
 First playing in Edinburgh in 2019, head to the London premiere of Local Hero in 2020 and take a theatre trip to sunny Scotland!